ReviewMyContract.aiReview My Contract

 *Procedural unconscionability* concerns the circumstances under which the agreement was formed: Was there unequal bargaining power?
 Was the clause presented as non-negotiable (take-it-or-leave-it)?
 Was the clause buried in fine print?
 Was the party given an opportunity to understand what they were signing?
 Arbitration clauses in consumer and employment contracts are almost always procedurally unconscionable to some degree — they are adhesion contracts, presented on a take-it-or-leave-it basis, often in small print with no opportunity for negotiation.

-Specific Provisions Courts Have Found Unconscionable: - *One-sided arbitrator selection:* Courts have invalidated clauses where one party exclusively controls arbitrator selection.
-E.g., the company provides the only list of candidates. - *Fee provisions that preclude access:* Courts have invalidated clauses that require arbitration fees disproportionate to the amount in dispute, effectively pricing out legitimate claims. *Green Tree Financial Corp. v.
-Randolph* (2000) established that a clause may be unenforceable if it imposes prohibitive costs. - *Venue selection that is geographically prohibitive:* Requiring a freelancer in San Francisco to arbitrate in the company's headquarters in a distant city, at the freelancer's expense, has been found unconscionable. - *Extremely short claims filing periods:* Clauses requiring arbitration within 30 days of the dispute arising (versus a standard statute of limitations of two to four years) have been invalidated. - *Carve-outs only for the company:* A clause that requires arbitration for all claimant claims but carves out court access for the company's own claims (typically IP injunctions and collection matters) is highly vulnerable to unconscionability challenge.
+Specific Provisions Courts Have Found Unconscionable: - *One-sided arbitrator selection:* Courts have invalidated clauses where one party exclusively controls arbitrator selection. - *Fee provisions that preclude access:* Clauses that require arbitration fees disproportionate to the amount in dispute have been invalidated under the Green Tree standard. - *Venue selection that is geographically prohibitive:* Requiring a freelancer in San Francisco to arbitrate in the company's headquarters in a distant city, at the freelancer's expense, has been found unconscionable. - *Extremely short claims filing periods:* Clauses requiring arbitration within 30 days of the dispute arising (versus a standard statute of limitations of two to four years) have been invalidated. - *Carve-outs only for the company:* A clause that requires arbitration for all claimant claims but carves out court access for the company's own claims (typically IP injunctions and collection matters) is highly vulnerable to unconscionability challenge.

 The Sliding Scale.
 Most jurisdictions apply a sliding scale: the greater the substantive unconscionability, the less procedural unconscionability is required to trigger the doctrine (and vice versa).
 A clause with modest procedural unconscionability (standard take-it-or-leave-it terms) but extreme substantive unconscionability (company-selected arbitrator, all costs on claimant, extremely short filing period) may still be invalidated.